abradley2/wip-zig-graphql/README.md

 # WIP - Zig GraphQL

+**This project primarily lives on [Codeberg](https://codeberg.org/abradley2/wip-zig-graphql), for many of the [same reasons many other projects are](https://ziglang.org/news/migrating-from-github-to-codeberg/).**

+**The Github repository is just a mirror including only the master branch**

+# Purpose

 Work in progress Zig GraphQL library

 This is a complete re-imagining of typical GraphQL implementations with the aim of "putting the Graph back in GraphQL"

 # Graph Data Structure